 - Paper trimmer or scissors

-Download the Iron & Lace invitation template.
-You can choose from the invitation, RSVP and name badge seen in this tutorial, or go the whole shebang and get the 15-piece collection that includes programs, a menu, seating chart, enclosure card, thank you card, place card and more.
-The templates can also be purchased a la carte.
+Customize online the Iron Gate invitation, RSVP and name badge as seen in this tutorial, or go the whole shebang and get the 17-piece collection that includes programs, a menu, enclosure card, thank you card, place card and more.
+View the entire collection here.

 Print off one invitation and check for formatting and spelling errors.
 Have someone else double check for you.
 I promise, you'll thank me later.